sklintyg/tools/minishift/README.md

 ##### Pre-requisits

-If not already done so, you have to set up the intyg-s2i build image first.
-The intyg-s2i is the base image we use to build each application.
+If not already done so, you have to set up the build image first.
+The s2i-war-builder is the base image we use to build each application.

+Make sure the image builder template has been installed.

+	$  oc create -f tools/templates/openshift/buildtemplate-image.yaml

+Go to the `tools/minishift/s2i-war-builder` folder and build the builder image.

+	$ make build

+...or with plain oc

+	$ oc process buildtemplate-image -p NAME=s2i-war-builder -p SOURCE="$(cat Dockerfile)" | oc apply -f -
-	$ oc import-image advptr/s2i-war-builder --confirm
+	$ oc start-build s2i-war-builder --from-dir=./ --follow

 Use the GUI to confirm that the image was successfully imported.